MikeHopley/ftl-ships-strategy/index.md

 Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
 Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

-If you’re tight on power, consider starting the engines Zoltan in the artillery room.
-They can run through the teleporter to power it, and will reach the engines station after 4 seconds.
+Consider running the engines Zoltan through the teleporter, to power it.
+You can even move them during the FTL jump.
+With correct placement, they can be manning the engines 3 seconds after the battle starts (a good place to start is the bottom-left clone bay tile).

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.